WinVector/Examples/mc_stan/mc_stan.md

     ## [1] 2224

-We encode the transitions as an ad-hoc continuous time Markov chain.
+We encode the transitions as an ad-hoc continuous time Markov chain (time being given by “years”).

 ``` r
 unique(cav$state)